RULE NO. 13: Instant Replay

 - The foul was committed prior to the offensive player starting his shooting motion.

-- If an instant replay review is triggered in Section I – a (10) above, the Replay Center Official and the official who called the foul would review the video to determine which player was The review must take place prior to the first free throw being released.
+- If an instant replay review is triggered in Section I(a)(9) above, the Replay Center Official and the official who called the foul will review the video to determine which player was fouled.
+The review must take place prior to the first free throw being released.
 The Officials would not review video to determine which player committed the foul in question.
-The Replay Center Official and on-court officials may review the video to determine only the following other matters:

 - Whether the shot clock expired before the foul occurred.